-Upon completion of this offering, we will have outstanding 81,570,961 shares of common stock, based upon shares outstanding as of July 1, 2002.
-All of these shares are freely tradeable, except for approximately 46 million shares and 1 million vested options held by the selling stockholders and our executive officers and directors, which will be subject to lock-up restrictions as described below.
-These shares will become eligible for sale in the public market as follows:
+Upon completion of this offering, we will have outstanding 81,642,059 shares of common stock, based upon shares outstanding as of June 17, 2002.
+Of these shares, the 17,000,000 shares sold in this offering are freely tradeable.
+The remaining shares will become eligible for sale in the public market as follows:

-of Shares Date 1 million 90 days after the date of this prospectus 46 million 2 years after the date of this prospectus pursuant to a lock-up agreement among the underwriters, us and the selling stockholders, which restrictions may be waived only with the consent of the majority of our independent directors
+Number of Shares Date

+90 days after the date of this prospectus 2 years after the date of this prospectus pursuant to a lock-up agreement among the underwriters, us and the selling stockholders More than 2 years after the date of this prospectus pursuant to a lock-up agreement between us and some of our stockholders, subject to sales volume limitations, which restrictions may be waived only with the consent of the majority of our independent directors